 Finally, the present value of the expected future benefit payment stream is based on actuarial assumptions, chiefly the discount rate mentioned above.
 Other assumptions are also used, such as expected retirement age and life expectancy.
 Changes in the actuarial assumptions can increase or decrease the pension values.
 The discount rate is updated every year based on the interest rate environment at December 31.
-A decrease in the discount rate (i.e. less discounting) increases the present values and vice versa.
-There was a decrease in the discount rate assumption from December 31, 2022 to December 31, 2023, causing the pension values to increase.
+A decrease in the discount rate (i.e. less discounting) increases the present values and an increase is the discount rate (i.e. more discounting) decreases the present values.
+There was a increase in the discount rate assumption from December 31, 2023 to December 31, 2024, causing the pension values to experience less of an increase than the previous year.

 Other actuarial assumptions are updated periodically.
 The most recent mortality improvement scale from the Society of Actuaries is MP-2021, which continues to be used.
-The scale is typically updated yearly, but the Society of Actuaries chose to forgo an update in 2022 and 2023 due to COVID-19 skewing mortality data.
+The scale is typically updated yearly, but the Society of Actuaries has chosen to forgo an update since 2021 (which reflected mortality data up through 2019) due to COVID-19 skewing mortality data.